“I’m writing this to say In a gentle way thank you but no… I will live my life as I will undoubtedly die… alone.” —Will Never Marry, Morrissey

-I figured this had always been the reason and retreated into my own world.
+I figured this had always been the reason why, and content in a sense to have it confirmed, retreated into my own world.
 I would stay alone then.
 I would never marry.

 An astronaut would last about fifteen seconds in a vacuum.
 I lasted longer.
 It seems a long time looking back, and a long time ago, yet it also feels close because in that time true damage was done.
 It was not done by anyone exactly; it was done by the absence of anyone beyond a ghostly vapor always out of reach.
-Yet something miraculous happened too: I spent my time reading, writing, and in sport; I discovered cinema, listened to music.
-The music of Ian Curtis and Joy Division, the Smiths, Paul Heaton, REM and Echo and the Bunnymen.
-The films of Bergman, Godard, Antonioni, Truffaut, Fellini, and Tarkovsky.
+Yet something miraculous happened too in my teens and twenties: I spent my time reading, writing, and in sport; I found cinema and music.
+Ian Curtis and Joy Division, the Smiths, Paul Heaton, REM and Echo and the Bunnymen.
+Bergman, Godard, Antonioni, Truffaut, Fellini, and Tarkovsky.
 I discovered Henry Miller, Anaïs Nin, Hemmingway, Kafka, Emily Brontë, Milan Kundera, John Irving, and Alan Moore.
 I discovered words.
-I discovered passion.
 I discovered there was a world beyond the everyday of average small town life.
-That was the life that I would seek.
+That was the life that I would live.
 And that time created me.
 Without those years by myself, I would hardly be myself.
-My novel EXIT isn’t exactly autobiographical, but it accurately sums up my experience living in isolation.
+My first novel EXIT isn’t exactly autobiographical, but it accurately sums up my experience living in isolation.

-In the years beyond 30, a couple of people did pass poltergeist-like through the walls of my life.
+In the years beyond thirty, a couple of people did pass poltergeist-like through the walls of my life.
 I shrugged, and did not mourn their exit.
 I discovered something important: being alone isn’t the worst thing you can experience—being around people who make you feel alone is.

 Over time a mild drinking problem became more serious.
 A search for self-destruction, and a little allure of the troubled alcoholic writer, sitting up in darkness tapping away at his magnum opus surrounded by cats.
+Hemingway, anyone?

 The young woman who would become my wife.
 February 21, 2012.
 I would have recently turned 42.
 She 18.
 We traded emails and letters, and slowly became aware of the darkness in each other… drinking... self harm... and seemed to accept, but worry for each other.
 It would be a few years before I would see her in person.
 I loved her before I met her: Alena.